-This month, I was assigned Food Baby Life.
+This month, I was assigned Food Baby Life (blog is no longer active).
 Susan lives in Australia with her husband and three sons.
 She is also a part time Naturopathy student.
 In addition to many baking recipes to choose from (I loved looking through her Daring Bakers and Tuesdays with Dorie posts), she has many quicker recipes for those short on time and family friendly meals.
-There is also an allergy friendly list at the top of her recipe index.
+There is even an allergy friendly list at the top of her recipe index.
 Palmiers have been on my list of things to try for a long time, so I immediately decided on this recipe.
-This French pastry (also known as Elephant Ears or Palm Trees) only requires three ingredients and they are oh so addictive.
-Few things beat flaky puff pastry covered in caramelized cinnamon sugar.
+This French pastry (also known as Elephant Ears or Palm Trees) only requires three ingredients- puff pastry, cinnamon, and sugar!
+Few things beat flaky puff pastry covered in a caramelized cinnamon sugar.
 This was also Susan’s first blog post in 2008!
-Other recipes I have saved for later include: Vanilla Bean Panna Cotta, Walnut and Cinnamon Sticky Buns, Oaty Pancakes with Strawberries, and Almond Cheesecake.

 I want to try to make homemade puff pastry sometime, but went with packaged this month.
 The brand I used only came with 1 large sheet of puff pastry.
-If you use Pepperidge Farm, the package includes two sheets.
+Other brands often include two sheets.

 Make sure both sides of the puff pastry are well-coated in the cinnamon sugar mixture and roll up the pastry tightly.
 Mine unwrapped a little as they baked, so I pushed them back together during the mid-bake flip.